rythmengine/rythm-doc/en/tutorial.md

     ![sixth-run](../img/tutorial/helloworld/sixth-run.png)

+    For people who think populating a `Map` data structure is boring, Rythm provides a utility class `NamedParameter` to make it easier:

+    ```java
+    import java.util.*;
+    import com.greenlaw110.rythm.Rythm;
+    import com.greenlaw110.rythm.utils.*;

+    public class HelloWorld {
+        public static void main(String[] args) {
+            NamedParams np = NamedParams.instance;
+            System.out.println(
+                Rythm.render("helloworld.html",
+                    np.from(
+                        np.pair("who", "World"),
+                        np.pair("action", "Greeting"))));
+        }
+    }
+    ```

-    Before we wrap up our `HelloWorld` project, we play specifically with Rythm's special `@` character.
+    Before we wrap up our `HelloWorld` project, we want to touch a bit more about Rythm's special `@` character.
 Let's suppose the user design a template where he put an email address inside.
 As we know all email address contains the `@` character.
-What will happen if we update our template and add an email address like follows:
+What will happen if we update our template and add an email address like the follows:

     ```html
+    @args String who, String action
     <html>
     <head>
     <title>Hello world from Rythm</title>